-In this thread, I’m going to discuss an iPhone camera feature called burst mode.
-There are millions of iPhone users who use the burst mode feature to take action photography and choose a better shot.
+In this thread, I will discuss an iPhone camera feature called burst mode.
+Millions of iPhone users use the burst mode feature to take action photography and choose a better shot.
 I hope that this hint will help all iOS users who find a way to turn off Burst mode on the iPhone.

 Unfortunately, there aren’t any hidden settings to make iPhone Camera Auto burst off.
 Even though, I’m showing you a basic trick that might become useful for you.
 Let’s dive into the following guidance and learn how to do disable multiple pictures at once in three differing styles.